adrianaryaputra/com-modbus/readme.md

 # com-modbus
 this is a wrapper for npm's [modbus-serial](https://www.npmjs.com/package/modbus-serial) library that handle modbus serial communication.
-This wrapper handle communication retry and data chunking for large data.
+This wrapper handle on-fail-retry and automatic data chunking for large data.

 Currently only tested on Linux (Debian-based).